 One industry where this identity validation is needed is in the gift card reselling space.
 Many individuals receive gift cards from family members or stores as part of a refund that they know they will not use.
 Rather than wait to either use the card or perhaps let it expire with funds still on it, many people choose to visit outlets that purchase these gift cards from them.
 These outlets then resell the gift cards on a secondary market.
 In order to make certain that the gift cards they are purchasing are legitimate and not the result of fraudulent activities, these outlets need to install point-of-sale (POS) systems that capture key information about individuals that are selling these cards.

-A recent client of ClearScale’s, an AWS Premier Consulting Partner, asked for a comprehensive solution that would allow them to roll out an industry-setting system that would allow their outlet providers to buy gift cards from the public and then resell them on the secondary market.
+A recent client of ClearScale’s asked for a comprehensive solution that would allow them to roll out an industry-setting system that would allow their outlet providers to buy gift cards from the public and then resell them on the secondary market.
 One of their greatest challenges was incorporating hardware that would scan the fingerprints of individuals selling gift cards to the outlet.

 The fingerprint information would then be shared with the Regional Automated Property Information Database (RAPID) that was designed by Business Watch International.
 This database was implemented to support the pawn, second-hand, and metal recycling dealers and is used primarily to track stolen property.
 Because it acts like a centralized repository for all transactional information, investigators and law enforcement agencies can use the system to search for suspected individuals or stolen items.

 Due to the sensitive nature of the fingerprint data, the client needed to find a method to incorporate the technology securely in their AWS instance and have it interface directly with not only the RAPID system but also the proprietary gift card purchase application that ClearScale had developed for them previously.